shreyashguptas/News_sentiment_correlation_project/README.md

 ## Contact

-For further information, please reach out to any of the project contributors:
+For further information, please reach out to @shreyashguptas on Github.

-- Tandem Young
-- Jacob Meaders
-- Shreyash Gupta

 ## Group Members